Sparky983/komponent/docs/src/component.md

 ### Children

 Sometimes, props include other components.
-In this case, the `Children` type should be used as the last parameter.
-The `Children` type is actually a shorthand for `Html.() -> Unit` which is tedious to write every time so we can just use the shorthand.
+In this case, an `Html.() -> Unit` function should be used as the last parameter.
+Components for another namespace use that namespace as the receiver instead, such as `Svg.() -> Unit`.

 ```kt
 enum class ButtonKind {